openxthinking/bullet-docs/docs/custom.md

-## Other pages settings
+### Other pages settings
-Setting up the other pages is easy.
+Setting up the other pages is as easy.

 1. We're in the [Theme editor](#launch-the-editor)
 1. Make sure you're in the right place by checking the `"NAME" page` from the top bar drop-down menu